-Initially in this course students will develop the knowledge and skills to begin their own individual creative briefs.
 The Level 3 Design course has a strong emphasis on utilising digital technology.
-Students will acquire the skills to use Photoshop and, if appropriate, Illustrator, After Effects, animation and video editing techniques to a proficient level.
+Students will acquire the skills to use Photoshop and other digital design apps and processes to a proficient level.
 They will develop drawing skills, demonstrate creative thinking and decision-making and be able to document their ideas clearly and sequentially.
-The emphasis is on the development of ideas, understanding of design processes, critical thinking and the effective utilisation of media.
+The emphasis is on the development of ideas, understanding of design processes, critical thinking and the effective utilisation of media and technology.